Magnacarter/tap_project_plugin/readme.txt

 This plugin is in no way officially affiliated with the charity.

+== Screenshots ==

+1. Customizable colors so the banner will compliment your website.
+Choose placement in the header or footer.
+2. The banner.

 == Changelog ==

 = 0.1.0 - August 27, 2014 =